handbook

 Academic Probation 7th through 12th Grade

-Students who fail one or more classes or whose average grade of all core subjects (math, English, foreign language, history, and science) is below 78% at the end of a semester will be placed on academic probation.
+Students who fail one or more classes or whose average grade of all core subjects (math, English, foreign language, history, and science) is below 75% at the end of a semester will be placed on academic probation.
 A student will have one semester to recover from academic probation.
-If a student should have an average of less than 78% in core subjects or fails any class for two consecutive semesters he/she may be blocked from further enrollment in classes at FCS.
+If a student should have an average of less than 75% in core subjects or fails any class for two consecutive semesters, he/she may be blocked from further enrollment in classes at FCS.

 Any class that a student fails must be successfully repeated before the student will be allowed to continue enrolling in the course sequence in which the student earned the failing grade.
 Both attempts at taking the course will appear and be calculated on the transcript.